-Many mice and some touchpads have a middle mouse button.
+Many mice have a middle mouse button.
 On a mouse with a scroll wheel, you can usually press directly down on the scroll wheel to middle-click.
 If you don't have a middle mouse button, you can press the left and right mouse buttons at the same time to middle-click.
 If you find you are unable to middle-click this way you can try following.

-Many applications use middle-click for advanced click shortcuts.
+Many applications use middle-click for shortcuts:

 One common shortcut is to paste selected text.
 (This is sometimes called primary selection paste.)
 Select the text you want to paste, then go to where you want to paste it and middle-click.
-The selected text is pasted at the mouse position.
+The selected text is pasted at the cursor position.

 On scrollbars and sliders, a regular click in the empty space moves by a set amount (such as one page) in the direction you clicked.
 You can also middle-click in the empty space to move to exactly the location you clicked.